pluralsh/documentation/pages/03-plural-features/01-continuous-deployment/index.md

 ---
 title: Cluster Management
-description: Manage a Kubernetes Fleet at Scale with Cluster API, or at your own pace
+description: 'Manage a Kubernetes Fleet at Scale with Cluster API, or at your own pace'
 ---
 ## Overview

 Plural has a fully featured operator for creating and managing all core resources within its api.
 This enables a complete GitOps flow, which opens has a few nice workflows for managing your resources: